sandeeppatel2001/Elitefite-AI-Task-Task/Answers to technical questions.md

 # Answers to Technical Questions

 ## Question 1: How long did you spend on the coding test?
-I spent approximately 5 hours completing this task.
+I spent approximately 5 hours 40 minutes completing this task.
 My focus was on adding functionality rather than creating a complex UI.
 Following is approx break of time taken.
 ***
 - Layout Preparing: 40 min,